coderlupus/website-sweetsophia/README.md

 ## 🛠 Technical Improvements & Future Vision

-This project was developed as a high-fidelity MVP to validate the brand's online presence.
-To prepare this application for a production launch and ensure long-term scalability, the following steps are planned:
+This project was developed as a project for a friend to validate the brand's online presence.
+To prepare this application for a production launch and ensure long-term scalability, the following steps are needed:

 ### 🎨 Content & Assets Strategy
 * **Placeholder Imagery**: The images currently used in the application are high-quality placeholders for demonstration purposes.
 The production roadmap includes replacing these with **professional photography of the actual products** to ensure brand authenticity and accurate user expectations.